Medically reviewed by Drugs.com. Last updated on Aug 5, 2022.

 - Base of spine.
 Pygopagus (pie-GOP-uh-gus) twins are commonly joined back to back at the base of the spine and the buttocks.
 Some pygopagus twins share the lower gastrointestinal tract, and a few share the genital and urinary organs.

 - Length of spine.
 Rachipagus (ray-KIP-uh-gus), also called rachiopagus (ray-kee-OP-uh-gus), twins are joined back to back along the length of the spine.
 This type is very rare.

 - Pelvis.
 Ischiopagus (is-kee-OP-uh-gus) twins are joined at the pelvis, either face to face or end to end.
 Many ischiopagus twins share the lower gastrointestinal tract, as well as the liver and genital and urinary tract organs.
 Each twin may have two legs or, less commonly, the twins share two or three legs.

 - Trunk.
 Parapagus (pa-RAP-uh-gus) twins are joined side to side at the pelvis and part or all of the abdomen and chest, but with separate heads.
 The twins can have two, three or four arms and two or three legs.

 - Head.
 Craniopagus (kray-nee-OP-uh-gus) twins are joined at the back, top or side of the head, but not the face.
 Craniopagus twins share a portion of the skull.
 But their brains are usually separate, though they may share some brain tissue.

 - Head and chest.
 Cephalopagus (sef-uh-LOP-uh-gus) twins are joined at the face and upper body.
 The faces are on opposite sides of a single shared head, and they share a brain.
 These twins rarely survive.

-In rare cases, twins may be asymmetrically conjoined, with one twin smaller and less fully formed than the other (asymmetric conjoined twins).
+In rare cases, twins may be conjoined with one twin smaller and less fully formed than the other (asymmetric conjoined twins).
 In extremely rare cases, one twin may be found partially developed within the other twin (fetus in fetu).

 Identical twins (monozygotic twins) occur when a single fertilized egg splits and develops into two individuals.
 Eight to 12 days after conception, the embryonic layers that will split to form monozygotic twins begin to develop into specific organs and structures.

 It's believed that when the embryo splits later than this — usually between 13 and 15 days after conception — separation stops before the process is complete.
 The resulting twins are conjoined.